guusebumps/upca_barcode_generator/README.md

 # Contributing
 Feel free to fork this project and submit pull requests for any improvements or new features.
 Contributions are welcome!

-To run it, just do a Git Clone and then run "pip install -r requirements.txt"